Floyd Mayweather: Donald Trump Is a 'Real Man' for P---y Grabbing Comments

 Floyd Mayweather: Donald Trump Is a 'Real Man' for P---y Grabbing CommentsSeptember 14, 2017

-In an interview with Hollywood Unlocked this week, Floyd Mayweather spoke out about controversial comments Donald Trump made about women.
+In an interview with Hollywood Unlocked this week, Floyd Mayweather Jr. spoke out on Donald Trump's infamous comments about women.

 During the 2016 presidential race, an audio tape recorded 11 years earlier with Trump and Billy Bush of Access Hollywood was released that contained disparaging remarks made about an unnamed woman, via the Los Angeles Times (Warning: Link contains explicit language):

-"Trump: 'Yeah, that’s her, with the gold.
-I’ve got to use some Tic Tacs, just in case I start kissing her.
-You know I’m automatically attracted to beautiful — I just start kissing them.
-It’s like a magnet.
+"Trump: 'Yeah, that's her, with the gold.
+I've got to use some Tic Tacs, just in case I start kissing her.
+You know I'm automatically attracted to beautiful—I just start kissing them.
+It's like a magnet.
 I just kiss.
-I don’t even wait.
-And when you’re a star, they let you do it.
+I don't even wait.
+And when you're a star, they let you do it.
 You can do anything.

 "Unidentified voice: Whatever you want.